WMeindW/AsynchronousWebServer/README.md

 ---

-## **Technology**

-The project leverages the following technologies:

-- **Java**: The core programming language used to implement the server, threading model, and socket communication.
-- **Sockets**: Java Sockets (`ServerSocket` and `Socket`) are used for asynchronous communication between the server and clients.
-- **Threads**: A multi-threaded architecture ensures concurrent request handling using a thread pool.
-- **Thread Pool**: Manages worker threads efficiently, reducing thread creation overhead.
-- **Jackson**: For parsing and serializing JSON objects from client requests.
-- **HTML and JavaScript**: For the front-end, providing a client interface to send requests to the server and display responses.

----

 ## **Description**

 The **AsynchronousWebServer** is a lightweight, high-performance server designed to handle multiple client connections concurrently.
 Its primary use cases include serving JSON-based requests and returning responses efficiently using a thread pool architecture.

-### **Key Features**:

-1. **Multi-threaded Design**:
-    - Efficiently manages client requests using a thread pool.
-    - Threads are reused, reducing overhead and improving performance.

-2. **Socket-Based Communication**:
-    - Establishes bi-directional communication with clients using Java Sockets.

-3. **JSON Parsing**:
-    - Uses **Jackson** to parse client request data and generate appropriate responses.

-4. **Thread Safety and Resource Management**:
-    - Threads are safely managed with synchronized blocks and thread-safe collections.
-    - Shared resources are accessed efficiently without race conditions.

-5. **Information Sharing**:
-    - Request and response data are shared between threads using shared objects or thread-local storage.

-6. **Client Integration**:
-    - Simple HTML and JavaScript-based front-end for testing server requests and responses.

-7. **Resource Management**:
-    - Ensures threads are returned to the pool after task completion.
-    - Implements clean-up mechanisms for graceful shutdown.

----

-## **Workflow**

-Below is the detailed server workflow based on the diagram:

-1. **Initialization**:
-    - The server starts and initializes logging.
-    - Configuration settings are parsed.

-2. **Server Dispatch**:
-    - A **Server Thread** is dispatched to start listening for incoming client requests.

-3. **Request Handling**:
-    - A **Daemon Thread** accepts requests and parses incoming objects.
-    - Requests are forwarded to a **Thread Pool**:
-        - Handles request processing.
-        - Logs activities.
-        - Generates and sends responses back to clients.

-4. **Thread Pool Management**:
-    - Threads are dynamically assigned to process requests and returned to the pool after completion.

-5. **Thread Communication**:
-    - Shared objects or queues pass data between threads (e.g., parsed requests, responses).
-    - Results and logs are communicated back to the main server thread.

-6. **Clean Up**:
-    - Ensures resources are freed, and connections are gracefully closed.

 ---